samvera/hyrax/README.md

 ```
 See https://github.com/defunkt/resque for more options

-### If you want to enable transcoding of video, Installing ffmpeg version 1.0+
+### If you want to enable transcoding of video, instal ffmpeg version 1.0+
 #### On a mac
 Use homebrew:
 ```